 - Cardiovascular (adrenal fatigue can lead to heart palpitations and other problems)

-As if mounting bills and a tenuous marriage weren’t enough stress to make your blood vessels dilate, your pupils enlarge, your breathing rapidly increase and your sweat glands kicking into overdrive, perhaps reading that eating an unhealthy diet also plays a major role in contributing to adrenal fatigue.
+Stress makes your blood vessels dilate, your pupils enlarge, your breathing rapidly increase and your sweat glands kick into overdrive, contributing to adrenal fatigue.
+Eating an unhealthy diet can also play a role.

 How?
 Eating the wrong foods over many years can break down the mucosal barrier in your gut.
 Think of the mucosal barrier as the body’s second skin as well as the body’s first line of defense against pathogens, or unwanted nasty critters invading your gut.

-Your immune system lies mostly in your gut, so if over the years you continue eating poorly, the integrity of the mucosal barrier system becomes severely compromised.
+Your immune system lies mostly in your gut, so if you have eaten poorly over the years, the integrity of the mucosal barrier system can become severely compromised.
 In the long run, digestion is compromised.
 With most of your immune system residing in your gut, your immune system will weaken.

 Concerned about what stress has done to your body?
-Seek a medical professional or alternative health practitioner who understands adrenal fatigue and knows how to restore hormonal pathways (Stress robs the body of certain hormones like pregnenolone to produce cortisol; over time this leads to more imbalances.)
+Seek a medical professional or alternative health practitioner who understands adrenal fatigue and knows how to restore hormonal pathways.
 A nutritional approach to battling stress should also be applied.